simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     [MDRPI extension](./simplesamlphp-metadata-extensions-rpi) document for further information.

 `saml20.ecp`
-:   Set to `true` to enable the IdP to recieve authnrequests and send responses according the Enhanced Client or Proxy (ECP) Profile.
+:   Set to `true` to enable the IdP to receive authnrequests and send responses according the Enhanced Client or Proxy (ECP) Profile.
 Note: authentication filters that require interaction with the user will not work with ECP.
     Defaults to `false`.

 `saml20.hok.assertion`